4est-is-Forrest/square-iron/content/docs/about/role-experience.md

 #### _Flask & Jinja2_

-Naturally, experience with Jinja2 was necessary in order to utilize Flask.
+Naturally, experience with Jinja2 was a product of my utilization of Flask.
 Building a web application on Google's App Engine forced me to learn a great deal about both.
-Learning Jinja2 was very beneficial as it revealed a new way to produce professional reports as PDF rather than Excel when PDF was preferred.
+Learning Jinja2 was very beneficial as it revealed a new and convenient way to produce reports in various formats rather than solely Excel or CSV.

 #### _Selenium_

-I'm aware that Selenium is often utilized for QA Testing but I've drawn a great deal of use out of it with automation, personally.
+I understand that Selenium is often utilized for web QA Testing but I've drawn a great deal of use out of it with automation.
 Many of the tools and scripts I write are able to accomplish most, if not, all of their objectives using SeviceNow's JSON web service.
-However, some elements are restricted from the elements so I use Selenium as viable work around.
+However, some objectives are beyond my permissions so I use Selenium as viable work around.

-When I first started automating processes, I started with exclusively using this library to interact with ServiceNow, which of course was nothing short of crude, unstable and needlessly complex.
-But making them gave me a great deal of practice with Selenium and I was one of the first libraries I devoted myself to learn after acquiring fundamental knowledge of Python.
+When I first started automating processes, I started with exclusively using this library to interact with ServiceNow, which of course was nothing short of crude, unstable and needlessly complex given my inexperience at the time.
+But making them gave me a great deal of practice with both Selenium and was one of the first libraries I devoted my time to learning after acquiring fundamental knowledge of Python.

-I have since converted to using JSON as much as I can and rewritten many of the tools as such while keeping Selenium to a minimum.
-Still, when I do have to use it, I've learned it well enough to minimize its inefficient nature and use it as very viable work around.
+I have since converted my code to use primarily use JSON and Selenium as a work around when needed.

 #### _Windows COM API_